Complaint Process FAQ

 After a complaint has been filed, Institutional Equity will conduct an initial assessment of the complaint to determine whether or not the allegations fall within the scope and jurisdiction of the non-discrimination and harassment policies.
 If Institutional Equity determines that the allegations fall within the scope of the non-discrimination and harassment policies, Institutional Equity will so advise the Complainant and the Respondent.
 If Institutional Equity determines that the allegations do not fall within the scope of the non-discrimination and harassment policies, Institutional Equity will refer the complainant to the proper forum to address his or her concerns.

 5. How long does the complaint process take?

-If the complaint is not resolved with an informal resolution, Institutional Equity and Inclusion will then investigate further.
+If the complaint is not resolved with an informal resolution, Institutional Equity will then investigate further.
 The investigator will create a written report describing the findings.
-Institutional Equity and Inclusion will strive to complete the investigation within 60 days of receipt of the complaint.
+Institutional Equity will strive to complete the investigation within 60 days of receipt of the complaint.
 Both parties will receive notification of the outcome within seven days of the completion of the report.
 This period may be extended should it take a longer period of time to properly investigate a complaint.